What is a community hospital?

 How many storeys will the building be?

-The Sunbury Community Hospital will be two storeys high.
+The Sunbury Community Hospital will be two-storeys high.
 This will help ensure health services can be delivered in a functional and efficient layout.
 The project architects will make sure the building is not imposing and matches the character of the surrounding area.

 Construction